k-samuel/faceted-search/README.md

 ## Example

-Best Practice is to get separate index for each goods category or product type and index only required fields
+Best Practice is to get separate index for each goods category or product type and index only required fields.

-If price and quantity of your products frequently changes, it is better to keep this data in DB and use facets for pre filtering.
-In that case you can decrease number of checked records by setting the search list into the second argument of $search->find method.
+If price and quantity of your products frequently changes, it is better to keep them in database and use facets for pre filtering.
+You can decrease number of checked records by setting records list to search in.
 For example list of ProductId in stock to exclude not available products.

-Create faceted index using console and Crontab
+Create faceted index using console/crontab etc.
 ```php
 <?php
 use KSamuel\FacetedSearch\Index;